 Windows 8 brings with it a completely new user experience thanks to the Metro UI.
-With this new UI also comes new opportunities for us all to customise and personalize Windows 8 to our liking.
-We now have the option to customise the metro UI and the traditional Windows desktop independently.
+With this new UI also comes new opportunities for us all to customize and personalize Windows 8 to our liking.
+We now have the option to customize the metro UI and the traditional Windows desktop independently.
 The following guide will give you a complete walkthrough of all the different ways you can personalize Windows 8.

 Customizing Windows 8 Lock Screen